iancookwestgate/hacker-noonclone/README.md

 ## Description

 This copy of Hacker Noon is an app designed for Epicodus to practice cloning a website using the Angular framework.
-The links have no functionality, but the final version will include connections to a Firebase database in the back-end.
+The links have no functionality.
+This final version includes posts brought in via a database acquired through Firebase.

 ## Setup